hpourmand/hpourmand.github.io/README.md

     </div>
     <div class="project">
       <h3>Identifying Future Programming Skills Trends</h3>
       <p>As Data Analysts for a global IT consulting firm, we will identify future skill requirements by analyzing data on in-demand programming skills.
-Our first task involves gathering information from job postings, training portals, and surveys to determine the top programming languages, database skills, and popular IDEs.
-We will scrape websites and access APIs to collect data in .csv, Excel, and database formats.
-After data wrangling, we’ll apply statistical analysis and create a dashboard using IBM Cognos Analytics, culminating in a presentation of our findings.</p>
+Our first task involves gathering information from job postings, training portals, and surveys to determine the top programming languages, database skills, and popular IDEs.</p>
       <a href="https://github.com/hpourmand/Analyzing-Global-Trends-in-Programming-Database-Skills-and-IDE-Demand" target="_blank" class="btn">View on GitHub</a>
     </div>
     <div class="project">